-This is an excerpt from Coaching Cross Country Successfully by Pat Tyson & Doug Binder.
+This is an excerpt from Coaching Cross Country Successfully.

 Running while fueled by inspiration is great, but it can also be overdone.
 I never wanted my guys to get too hyper before a meet because they started to lose the necessary calmness and ability to conserve energy in the hours before a meet.
 Mostly, I just wanted the guys to feel free and loose, confident, and enthusiastic.